Tyler-Shockman/basic-node-shopping-cart/README.md

 ```
 npm -v
 ```
-If the command succeeded then npm in installed.
+If the command succeeded then npm is installed.
 If not, see the section above on installing npm.

 To install dependencies, you only need to run this command in the command line:
 ```